 Applying for a credit card doesn’t have to be complicated.
 But it’s important to know what a credit card provider will look for, in order to give yourself the best chance of approval.
 You’ll want to make sure you meet the eligibility requirements and know a little about the types of card that will suit your needs.

 In this guide, you’ll find out ten useful tips to increase your chances of success.
 Plus, learn exactly how to start your credit card application.

-The pre-application process is considerably more important than the act of applying itself.
+With credit cards, the pre-application process is far more important than the act of applying itself.
 While it may take only 15 minutes to fill out the form, getting your affairs in order so that you’re ready for the bank’s assessment of your application will take a bit more time and preparation.

-There are many types of credit cards that suit different types of cardholders available on the credit card market.
 Before you begin your search, spend some time considering what you want, need and can afford with your next credit card.
-For example, if this the first credit card you’re applying for, you might want to apply for a student card or low-income credit card to ensure you meet the eligibility requirements.
+For example, if this the first credit card you’re applying for, you might want to apply for a student card or low-income credit card as these may give you a better chance of meeting the eligibility requirements.
 On the other hand, if you also want to keep your interest costs down, then you might decide to apply for a low rate credit card.

 Once you’ve decided what type of card you want, it’s time to begin comparing your options.
 Using reviews on comparison websites, you should compare the following to ensure you understand the costs and benefits associated with each card: